September 21, 2022

 Riverwalking

-After the Guggenheim, I crossed the river once again to walk on its northern side, past the the University of Deustu’s grand buildings, and through interesting neighborhoods that pushed up against the waterfront.
+After the Guggenheim, I crossed the river once again to walk on its northern side, past the University of Deustu’s grand buildings, and through interesting neighborhoods that pushed up against the waterfront.

 One of the more interesting neighborhoods I walked through